Law, Government, Business & Science

 Herbert Marcus tied the store to the city that made it possible

 The company history is especially useful on this point.
-It credits Neiman Marcus with a series of merchandising innovations, from national advertising to generous credit practices to the annual fashion awards, the international "fortnights," and the Christmas catalog.
+It credits Neiman Marcus with a series of merchandising experiments, from national advertising to generous credit practices to the annual fashion awards, the international "fortnights," and the Christmas catalog.
 Those are not minor ornaments on the story.
 They are the story.

 That is why the brand outlived the founding trio.
 Later leaders, especially Stanley Marcus, expanded the idea without abandoning the central formula.
 Neiman Marcus kept making the shopping experience itself into the product.